 Norton’s work has been quoted and/or linked to by National Review, The Torch (www.thefire.org), WordPress Top Posts, The Warroom, NeoNeocon, Pajamas Media, Gateway Pundit, Breitbart’s Big Hollywood, and The Anchoress.
 He has been attacked by the Huffington Post, Daily KOS, Climate Progress, and Think Progress.

 The contributors to this site are dedicated to explaining the values of free and fair markets, and of liberty tempered by restraint and personal responsibility, because our schools and universities are often subversive to those aims.
 If you doubt it, ask a public grade-schooler when the last time he was given a lesson on how and why capitalism works to raise the standard of living for people.

 Our goal is to explain the news of the day, along with complex economic, political, and global security issues in such a way that the average working man or student can respond to.

 We aren’t hard core conservative, but we are traditional in our biases and premises.
-Every media outlet has an agenda, a point of view, biases and premises of their own; we are just honest enough to tell you what ours are up front.
-We also work very hard to keep a check on our own biases and premises so that we do not and up drinking anyone’s Kool-Aid.
+Every media outlet has an agenda and/or a point of view; we are just honest enough to tell you what ours are up front.
+We are diligent to keep a check on our own biases and premises.
+We do not interested in drinking anyone’s Kool-Aid.

 We maintain our own daily data/news archive going back to 1992.
-We can look up most anything news event without even using a search engine on most any important subject on almost any day.
+We can look up most any news event on most any important subject on almost any day.
 In short, this means that if we say it, we can back it up with sources and evidence.
-We make every effort to have our news so solid that it is near “bulletproof”.
+We make every effort to have our news solid that it is near “bulletproof”.

 Without debate and without criticism no administration and no country can succeed, and no republic can survive.
 That is why the Athenian lawmaker Solan decreed it a crime for any citizen to shrink from controversy and that is why the press was protected by the First Amendment. – JFK